Available support

 • Inclusive curriculum

-• You will be provided with session outlines from guest speakers prior to delivery where possible.
+• Students will be provided with session outlines from guest speakers prior to delivery where possible.
+As above.

-• Your classes will be delivered in a structured way to allow you to follow topic changes easily.
+• Classes will be delivered in a structured way to allow students to follow topic changes easily.
+This is helpful for students with processing and/or concentration difficulties.

 Assessment of your work